Terry Tornek

 Terry Eliot Tornek (born November 23, 1945) is an American politician who was the mayor of Pasadena, California from 2015 to 2020.
 He previously served on the Pasadena City Council.
 On April 21, 2015, he defeated City Councilmember Jacque Robinson in the general election to replace Bill Bogaard, the longest-serving mayor in Pasadena's history.
-Tornek is the second longest-serving mayor in Pasadena's history.
+Tornek was the second longest-serving mayor in Pasadena's history.

 Tornek was born to Allen Vernon Tornek and Gertrude Slotkin Tornek in New York City.
 He was an urban renewal representative with the United States Department of Housing and Urban Development in New York City from 1968 to 1969.